 How is maple syrup graded?

-2014 is a transition year for how maple syrup is graded.
-Until this time, maple syrup has been called Grade A or Grade B. However, to match the more developed consumer taste buds, the grading system has evolved.
+Until 2015, maple syrup was either Grade A or Grade B. However, for more discerning palates, the grading system has evolved.
 The new system provides a better description of each grade of syrup by stating a distinct color and flavor.
-Don't worry: your favorite syrup isn't going away...it's just changing its name!
+Don't worry: your favorite syrup hasn't gone away...it just has a different name!

-Here are the new grades with some information about each:
+Here are the grades with some information about each:

 Grade A: Golden Color with Delicate Flavor (formerly Grade A light amber or Grade A fancy)